These crave-worthy vegan pecan shortbread cookies are rich, buttery, and loaded with crunchy pecans. You'd never guess they were dairy-free!

 There you have it.
 Now, both versions were great.
-Don’t be discouraged if you don’t feel like making the butter, .
-Either way you will have a delicious,but you totally won’t regret it if you do.
+Don't be discouraged if you don't feel like making the butter.
 Either way, you will have delicious, homemade, vegan shortbread.
 Happy cookie month!

-- 1 cup vegan margarine or homemade vegan butter, at room temperature
+- 1 cup vegan margarine, such as Earth Balance or homemade vegan butter, at room temperature

 - 1 tsp. vanilla extract